How to Pray According to the Bible: A Beginner’s Guide

 The ACTS Framework: A Simple Way to Structure Your Prayers

 If you’ve ever sat down to pray and gone completely blank, the ACTS framework gives you a simple structure to follow.
-It tracks closely with the pattern Jesus modeled — and it works whether you’re new to prayer or have been at it for years.
+It tracks closely with the pattern Jesus modeled and works for every stage of your walk with Him.

 A — Adoration